davidtkramer/typical-data/README.md

 });
 ```

-> Note: Typing for the build method requires TypeScript >= 4.0.0 due to the use of variadic tuple types
+> Providing an explicit type argument to `createFactory` will enable type-checking in the factory definition and when building objects.
+Types for the build method require TypeScript >= 4.0.0 due to the use of variadic tuple types.

 ### Sequences

 A sequence is an integer that increments on each invocation of the factory `build` or `buildList` method.
 This is helpful for generating unique IDs or varying the data returned by the factory.

 ```typescript
 const contactFactory = createFactory<Contact>({